 Trade and use of Saffron

-Welcome to our blog, and thanks for stopping by.
+Welcome to our blog post, today we want to talk about “Trade and use of Saffron” and thanks for stopping by.
 We use the latest information and aim to teach the art of Saffron.
 In the end, please leave us a review.
 We also love your suggestions.
 Saffron is a family business for us, and we grew up watching and learning everything about it.
 So, let’s start!

 Saffron is an essential seasoning, fragrance, dye, and medicine; in use for over 3000 years.
 One of the world’s most expensive spices by weight, saffron consists of stigmas plucked from the vegetatively propagated and sterile Crocus sativus, known popularly as the saffron crocus.
 The resulting dried “threads” are apparent by their bitter taste, hay-like fragrance, and slight metallic notes.
 On one side, the exact ancient origin is a mystery.
 The saffron crocus is unknown in the wild; its most likely precursor, Crocus Cartrightianus, originated in Crete or Central Asia; The saffron crocus is native to Southwest Asia and first cultivated in what is now Greece.
 On the other side, more than 90% of world production is in Iran.

-Who is the largest producer, and how much they produce?
+Who is the largest producer, and how much do they produce?

 Why would people use Saffron?